-Research shows that N and P fertilizers do not affect Vetiver growth, even under extremely acidic conditions (pH = 3.8) and at a very high level of soil Aluminium Saturation Percentage (68%).
-Field tests confirm that Vetiver grows satisfactorily at soil pH=3.0 and Aluminium level between 83-87%.
-However, since Vetiver cannot survive an Aluminium saturation level of 90% at soil pH = 2.0, its threshold tolerance is somewhere between 68% and 90%.
+Research shows that vetiver growth was not affected when adequately supplied with N and P fertilizers, even under extremely acidic conditions (pH = 3.8) and at a very high level of soil Aluminium Saturation Percentage (68%).
+Field tests confirm that vetiver grows satisfactorily at soil pH=3.0 and Aluminium level between 83-87%.
+However, since vetiver cannot survive an Aluminium saturation level of 90% at soil pH = 2.0, its threshold tolerance is between 68% and 90%.
 This tolerance is exceptional, since most plants are adversely affected at levels less than 30%.
-Further, Vetiver growth remained unaffected when the extractable manganese in the soil reached 578 mg/Kg, the soil pH was as low as 3.3, and plant manganese content was as high as 890 mg/Kg.
-Given its high tolerance to Al and Mn toxicity, Vetiver has been used successfully to control erosion in Acid Sulphate Soils with actual soil pH around 3.5 and oxidized pH as low as 2.8 (Truong and Baker, 1998).
-Photos 7 and 8.

-Photo 7: Under field conditions, Vetiver thrives at soil pH=3.8 and Al saturation of 68% and 87%
+Photo 7: Under field conditions, vetiver thrives at soil pH=3.8 and AI saturation of 68% and 87%.

-Photo 8: Vetiver growth was unaffected at pH=3.3 and at extremely high Mn level of 578 mg/kg
+Photo 8: Vetiver growth was unaffected at pH=3.3 and at extremely high Mn level of 578 mg/kg.